w3c/did-core/contexts/README.md

 ## Background

-JSON-LD Context versioning (and schema versioning in general) is a complex topic, involving the need to balance security with developer convenience.
+JSON-LD context versioning (and schema versioning in general) is a complex topic, involving the need to balance security with developer convenience.

 On one end of the spectrum, some use cases require cryptographically bound and